BeTomorrow/micro-observables/README.md

 ### Instance Methods

 #### Observable.get()
-Returns the value contained by the observable without having to subscribe to it.
+Return the value contained by the observable without having to subscribe to it.

 ```ts
 const book = observable("The Jungle Book");